-Vicarage Meadows Road is a twentieth century development constructed after the Area's designation and therefore the buildings have no historic value and do not contribute to the character and appearance of the Conservation Area.

-The Conservation Area boundary currently includes Vicarage Meadows Road, a road of modern houses.
+Reasons for Exclusion Vicarage Meadows Road is a twentieth century development constructed after the Area's designation and therefore the buildings have no historic value and do not contribute to the character and appearance of the Conservation Area.
+The Conservation Area boundary previously included Vicarage Meadows Road, a road of modern houses.
 When the area was designated, it would have been an undeveloped area of scrubland.
 Since this time, a small housing development has been built on this land.
 None of these houses have historic interest because of their recent age and are fairly ordinary suburban houses that are not of the same architectural quality and typical characteristics of the historic centre.
-As they do not contribute to the special historic interest of the Conservation Area, they are proposed for removal.
+As they do not contribute to the special historic interest of the Conservation Area, theyhave been removed.
 F: Heathfields and Humbletoft

-• The private and closed off character of these estates, as well as their outlying location to the north of the historic core, does not significantly contribute to the character and appearance of the Conservation Area.
+Reasons for Exclusion • The private and closed off character of these estates, as well as their outlying location to the north of the historic core, does not significantly contribute to the character and appearance of the Conservation Area.
+The Grade II Listed Building status of Heathfield House and Humbletoft reflects their individual significance and provides stronger protection than conservation area designation.
 Both Heathfield House and Humbletoft are historic houses set within landscaped grounds.
 Little is known about the history of Heathfield, but it is known that Humbletoft was built in the late seventeenth century on the site of a former manor house built in 1602 by Ralph Homyltoft from which it derives its name.
 It was inhabited by a well-known farming family, the Girlings, during the nineteenth century.
 Whilst these have significance as Grade II-listed historic buildings within attractive estates, they do not contribute to the identified key special interests of Dereham's historic core, which are the historic town centre and the industrial and agricultural heritage of the town.
 They are set within large estates which prevent the houses being visible from public right of way.
 In addition, Humbletoft estate has been eroded by a housing development to the south which does not contribute to the character and appearance of the conservation area.
-As such, they are proposed for removal from the conservation area, though their Grade II Listed Building status continues to reflect their individual significance and will continue to provide them with stronger protection than conservation area designation.
+As such, they have been removed from the conservation area, though their Grade II Listed Building status continues to reflect their individual significance and will continue to provide them with stronger protection than conservation area designation.
 G: Golf Course